 We’re actually going to put a nice big pause on explaining FaceTime spoofing.

 I need to give you a disclaimer instead.

-Spoofing is not explicitly illegal, but if it is used to defraud someone, then it becomes an illegal practice.
+Fake FaceTime calls are not explicitly illegal, but if it is used to defraud or scam someone, then it becomes an illegal practice.

 Clearly, hiding who you are, even on a FaceTime call, can easily go down a dark road.